t0ri-make-school-coursework/create-portfolio-backend/docs/README.md

 ## Introduction
 This is the documentation for the RESTful Create-Portfolio-API, which is intended to work alongside [Create-Portfolio](https://github.com/t0ri/create-portfolio-frontend) to fill your portfolio’s data.

-The Create-Portfolio-API currently servers authorized access to user `project` data.
+The Create-Portfolio-API currently serves authorized access to a user's `project` data.

+**Base URL**:  `create-portfolio.herokuapp.com/api`

 ## Projects
-### Resource
+### Project Resource
-Each project is returned as the following JSON:
+Each project resource is returned in the following JSON format:
 ``` json
 {
 	"_id": "5c7c83ffa9f82238dcf7b23e",